 How do I transfer files to and from Box on Quest?

-The best way to transfer data between Quest storage and Box would be to connect to Quest with the FastX client and start a Gnome desktop session or a Gnome terminal session.
+The best way to transfer data between Quest storage and OneDrive would be to connect to Quest with the FastX client and start a Gnome desktop session or a Gnome terminal session.
 Then launch a terminal (or in the terminal that is already launched, if you pick a Gnome terminal session) and type

-module load firefox firefoxto launch the firefox browser.
+firefoxto launch the firefox browser.
 In that browser you can log into OneDrive and transfer files.

 How do I use Amazon AWS on Quest?

 The Amazon CLI is a python package install and is installed system wide on Quest.
 To load this package, run: